garyfanhku/neural-xc-potential/readme.md

 ## Repository structure

-- Journals like [[2021-03-04]] is used for logging meeting notes.
+- Journals like [[2021-03-04]] is used for house-keeping.
-- Action items can be found at [[todo]]
+- Action items can be found at [[todo]] (maintenance stuff, non-academic).
-- [[inbox]] stores unfiltered unorganized raw information, which will later on be organized and put into corresponding references.
+- [[inbox]] stores unfiltered unorganized raw information/references, which will later on be organized and put into corresponding references.

 ## Resources for deep learning